HR Glossary > Absconding

 Why are termination and absconding not similar?

 The situation when an employee breaches the employment contract is known as Termination.
-Whereas the one wherein he remains absent in an informal manner, without any early indication, is called Absconding.
+Meanwhile, the one wherein he remains absent in an informal manner, without any early indication, is called absconding.

 Request Free Trial